 If you are a firm believer in the “first impression” theory, then the “picking a creative name for apps” story is without a doubt the brightest example of it.

 Surely, you have one single chance to get recognized and make a favorable impression on your potential user... or opposite.
 Your app’s icon and name are going to provoke a particular emotion and that’s something you want to work correctly and make sure to get a response you expect.

-Many factors are to be considered when selecting a good name for app.
-So let’s just list them and give you alltested tips and tricks on state-of-the-art app naming.
+Many factors are to be considered when selecting a good name for an app.
+So let’s just list them and give you all tested tips and tricks on state-of-the-art app naming.

 READ ALSO: Perfect SWOT Analysis for Mobile App

 Initially, as with the entire application development process, identify your target audience and the purpose of the app you are building.
-It will give you an absolute ground for adjusting message to your people and making sure you avoke a desired emotional return from their interaction with your app.
-It’s simply that you crave different reactions from financial app users and intertainment app younger audience.
+It will give you an absolute ground for adjusting messages to your people and making sure you evoke a desired emotional return from their interaction with your app.
+It’s simply that you crave different reactions from financial app users and entertainment app younger audiences.